galantelab/fredy/README.md

 -p | Project name

 ### Expression
-The expression of the chimeric transcripts in the samples is done by Kallisto.
-In this step, we use the gtf generated by Strigtie to drive the tool.
-It is one of the most time consuming steps depending on the amount of sample (by default the tool analyzes 3 samples at a time using 12 cores per sample).
+The expression of the chimeric transcripts in the samples is done by StringTie2.
+In this step, we use the gtf generated by Strigtie as the reference transcriptome.
+It is one of the most time consuming steps depending on the amount of sample.

-The output file is a tsv file which contains a total expression of all the transcripts in all samples [IMG]
+The output file is a tsv file which contains a total expression of all the transcripts in all samples. (output/$project_name/expression.tsv)
+[IMG]

 **Example**

-`freddie expression -p test`
+`freddie expression -p test -f fastq.txt -t 12 -e short`

 Expression options are:

 Options | Description
 ------------ | -------------
 -p | Project name
+-f | Path to the bam files
+-t | Threads
+-e | Type of reads (short or long)

 ### Results
 Use the results subcommand to summarize all the information found in the previous processes and generate graphs that compare the expression of your group of chimeric transcripts against the expression of the host gene transcript (these graphs are only generated if the chimeric transcript represents more than 15% of the total expression of the host gene).